Written by: Greg Ellifritz

 The two big name red dots are the Aimpoint and the EOTech.
 While I like the recticle of the EOTech better than the Aimpoint (and use one on my duty rifle), I see more reliability problems with the EOTech than I do with the Aimpoint.

 One of the current trends among knowledgeable shooters is to replace their red dot with a variable power magnified scope.
-These scopes are generally in the neighborhood of 1x-6x in power.
+These scopes are generally in the neighborhood of 1x-6x or 1x-8x in power.
 At close range they can be dialed down and used like a red dot, but they give you extra magnification at long range.
 I think these are especially useful if you find yourself taking frequent 100-300 meter shots.
 Otherwise, I prefer the red dot for better speed.

 US Optics, Kahles, and Nightforce make higher end scopes that some of you may enjoy.

 The factory trigger will serve most people well.
 There are a few options if you want to decrease trigger pull weight.
 Avoid competition triggers that have screw adjustments.
 You don’t want the screws backing out on you at a bad time.
 The only aftermarket trigger I use in my AR-15 rifles is the Geissle.
 It’s worth the money.
+A cheaper version is sold by Geissle’s sister company.
+Their Advanced Combat Trigger (ACT) is a genuine bargain.

 You’ll want attachment points for lights, optics and slings.
 You can buy a rifle with a factory supplied railed forend.
 If you want an aftermarket forend with multiple attachment points, the Magpul is cheap, lightweight, and durable.
-There are lots of other rails available.
+There are lots of other forends available.
 Lots of companies build rifles that come with KeyMod or MLock forends

 You will also want a collapsible stock to allow different sized shooters to comfortably shoot the rifle.
 The one I use on my duty rifle is the B-5 SOPMOD.

 No matter which rifle you buy, don’t load it up with extraneous equipment.
 There are just a few useful accessories that need to go on a rifle.
 The first necessity is a sling.
 Stay away from the single point or triple point slings.
 A simple two point sling will work best for most users.
-I like the slings by Viking Tactics and Blue Force Gear, but even a simple military carry strap will work fine.
+I like the slings by Viking Tactics, Magpul and Blue Force Gear, but even a simple military carry strap will work fine.

 Beyond slings and lights, you will want plenty of extra magazines.
 Get at least 10.
 High capacity magazines have been the target of legislators in the past.
 They were restricted so that civilians couldn’t purchase newly manufactured magazines from 1994-2004.
 During that time frame, magazines that today cost $10-$15 rose in price to over $100.
-Buy your magazines now before they are too expensive!
+Buy your magazines now before they are too expensive.
 I use P-Mags or the aluminum mags from Brownells.